juristr/fabiangosebrink.github.io/__output/2016-05-10-writing-custom-validators-angular2/2016-05-10-writing-custom-validators-angular2.md

     &lt;button type="button" class="btn btn-default" (click)="AddFood()" [disabled]="!myForm?.form.valid"&gt;Submit&lt;/button&gt;
 &lt;/form&gt;</pre>

-We see a form which has a variable &#8220;myForm&#8221; with which we can ask for the current state of the form.
+We see a form which has a variable "myForm" with which we can ask for the current state of the form.

 Now we want to write a custom validator checking if the entered number is in a specific range for example.